 When truth is rejected, fellowship is fractured.

 This won’t do.
-Jesus has commanded Christians to love one another (Jn 13:34), and John writes to Gaius to let him know three things:
+Jesus has commanded Christians to love one another (Jn 13:34), and now the elder writes to Gaius to let him know three things:

 - Gaius is doing the right thing, even though Diotrephes is condemning hospitality.